Mathematics, Education and Leadership

 and MAT670 Fundamentals

-During Summer 2010 teachers will choose a three week intensive
+During the second Summer teachers will choose a three week intensive

-Throughout the program, the teacher participants will be working to build their leadership skills.
-In mathematics courses, they will alternately lead problem solving teams.
-At their schools they will start by supervising undergraduate tutors from Lehman College.
-They will engage in an online forum discussing their experiences and exchanging ideas with one another.
-Later they will move towards mentoring their fellow teachers, heading up department committees selecting textbooks and devising curricula, and starting new courses aimed at NYS Regents mathematics exams, based upon what they have learned through their classroom inquiry.
+Throughout the program, the teacher participants work to build their leadership skills.
+In mathematics courses, they alternately lead problem solving teams.
+They engage in an online forum discussing their experiences and exchanging ideas with one another.
+Later they move towards mentoring their fellow teachers, heading up department committees selecting textbooks and devising curricula, and starting new courses aimed at NYS Regents mathematics exams, based upon what they have learned through their classroom inquiry.
 They will learn to apply for external funding (both government based and corporate) for in class and extra curricular activities at their schools.
-A two course sequence ESC 789/790 Mathematics Teacher Leadership I/II taught by mathematics education faculty and NYCMP staff will be taken in Spring -Summer 2011.
+A two course sequence ESC 789/790 Mathematics Teacher Leadership I/II taught by mathematics education faculty and NYCMP staff will be also form part of the program.

-Annual one day conferences will unite the three aspects of the program allowing the participant teachers to engage in conversations on a variety of topics and to hear from mathematical professionals mathematics educators and participants in the program .
+Annual one day conferences unite the three aspects of the program allowing the participant teachers to engage in conversations on a variety of topics and to hear from mathematical professionals mathematics educators and participants in the program .
 Our first conference was on Saturday January 10, 2009 (photos).
-There will also be speakers twice a week in the afternoons during the three week summer sessions.